 Electron accelerated by electric field.
-An electron (mass m = $9.1x10^{-31}kg$ ) is accelerated in the uniform field E (E= $2.0x10^4N/C$ ) • between two parallel charged plates.
+An electron (mass m = 9.1x10-31kg) is accelerated in a uniform field E (E=2.0x104N/C) between two parallel charged plates.
 The separation of the plates is 1.5cm.
 The electron is accelerated from rest near the negative plate and passes through a tiny hole in the positive plate. (a) With what speed does it leave the hole? (b) Show that the gravitational force can be ignored.
 Assume the hole is so small that it does not affect the uniform field between the plates.

 The magnitude of the force on the electron is F=qE and is directed to the right.
 The equation to solve this problem is